Middleware

 ];

-With the authentication middleware, we can focus on writing business logic at the controller level without worrying about whether the user is logged in.
+With the authentication middleware in place, we can focus on writing business logic in the controller layer without worrying about whether the user is logged in.

 Example: Cross-Origin Request Middleware